Will the US get giant pandas back?

 Will pandas ever come back to the National Zoo?

-The National Zoo on Wednesday hinted a potential return of the giant pandas.
+The National Zoo on Wednesday hinted at a potential return of the giant pandas.

 “It’s a moment of joy because this is one more step in 50 years of a successful giant panda conservation program, and hopefully the beginning of 50 more years,” Smith said.
 “Please know the future is bright for giant pandas.
 We remain committed to our program, and we look forward to celebrating with all of you when pandas can return to D.C.”